Have you ever wandered through a health food store and wondered, “Just how popular are these herbal supplements?” The answer might surprise you.

 Source: Frontiers in Pharmacology

-Herbal medicine has been used for thousands of years and is still a pillar of traditional healing around the world.
-Even in parts of the West where pharmaceutical medicines reign supreme, more and more people are turning to natural remedies and supplements to stay healthy, with increasing acceptance from mainstream medical professionals.
+Herbal medicine has been used for thousands of years and remains a cornerstone of traditional healing worldwide.
+Even in Western regions where pharmaceutical medicines dominate, growing numbers of people are turning to natural remedies and supplements to maintain health, with increasing acceptance from mainstream medical professionals.

 Elderberry was the top-selling dietary supplement in 2020, with consumers spending $275,544,691 on elderberry supplements in 2020.